Grab three friends and join us for the EMF Hairy Haggis Relay, with each of the four legs of the course bringing its own unique challenge.

-The EMF Hairy Haggis Team Relay is an opportunity for a team of 4 runners to take part in the Edinburgh Marathon Festival.
-The 26.2 miles is split into 4 legs, each runner will run one leg.
+The EMF Hairy Haggis Team Relay is an opportunity for teams of four runners to take part in the Edinburgh Marathon Festival.
+The 26.2 miles is split into 4 legs, starting at Edinburgh City Centre and ending in the coastal town of Musselburgh, with each runner completing one leg.
 The approximate distance of each leg is shown below:

 With each relay leg posing a different challenge, make sure you pick and order your team wisely; which lucky runner will get The Glory Leg?